Olatubosun/rocksdb.docs/RocksDB-FAQ.md

 **Q: Does RocksJava support all the features?**

 A: We are working toward making RocksJava feature compatible.
-However, you're more than welcomed to submit pull request if you find something is missing
+However, you're more than welcome to submit pull request if you find something is missing

 **Q: Who is using RocksDB?**